Laboratory Certification is in the process of setting up an online payment system for fee payments. We hope to have this

 The North Carolina Wastewater/Groundwater Laboratory Certification (NC WW/GW LC) program is a branch of the Water Sciences Section, and serves as a vital component in the effort to ensure the quality of analytical data used for regulatory purposes by various programs within the Department of Environment and Natural Resources (DENR).
 Various Divisions within DENR rely on the services of the NC WW/GW LC program to support a multitude of scientific, regulatory and administrative decisions.

 The NC WW/GW LC program operates pursuant to authority contained in G.S.
 143-215.3(a)(1) and 143-215.3(a)(10).
 It is a fee-supported program managed by the Division of Water Resources (DWR) Water Sciences Section (WSS).
 The rule governing laboratory certification is North Carolina Administrative Code, 15A NCAC 2H .0800.

 The program certifies approximately 700 environmental laboratories in North Carolina and throughout the United States under the following categories:

-Efforts to improve the quality of monitoring data ranks among the most important functions of the NC WW/GW LC staff.
+Efforts to improve the quality of monitoring data rank among the most important functions of the NC WW/GW LC staff.
 In addition to certification, staff also provide technical support and training to environmental laboratory personnel to assist in improvement of laboratory operations, quality systems and understanding of the framework of regulatory requirements which govern laboratory operations.

 Initial Application Procedures